Is American Childhood Creating an Authoritarian Society?

 Miller’s assessment may be reductionist, but her basic argument is supported by the remarkable correlation that more recent scholarship has discovered between attitudes on childrearing and political preferences.

-The reason is that these preferences are indicative of an authoritarian mindset more generally—one that finds resonance in a figure who, as Robert Paxton, a preeminent scholar of fascism notes, is distinctive in his “willingness to use fascist themes and fascist styles.”
+The reason is that these preferences are indicative more generally of an authoritarian mindset that finds resonance in a candidate with a penchant for “fascist themes and fascist styles.”

 Even before this research on Trump voters came to the fore, the literature on authoritarian personality has been used as a partisan bludgeon by leftists to criticize conservatives and their penchant for traditionalism and law and order.
 It was John Dean, through his unflattering portraits of Nixon and George W. Bush administration figures, who popularized the work of Bob Altemeyer, the foremost authority on authoritarian personality.